Edward William Cooke: Life and work

-Remarkably of his few drawings of ships, boats, and coastal views appear in the childhood albums of Edward William Cooke since age of four.
+Remarkably few of his drawings of ships, boats, and coastal views appear in the childhood albums of Edward William Cooke since age of four.
 Many of his earlier drawings are seemed to favor Dutch pastoral landscapes and animal subjects.
 Numerous of his drawings are influenced by Nicolaes Berghem [Berchem], Paulus Potter, or Karel Dujardin.

 He went on to travel and paint with great industry at home and abroad, indulging his love of the 17th-century Dutch marine artists with a visit to the Netherlands in 1837.
 He returned regularly over the next 23 years, studying the effects of the coastal landscape and light, as well as the works of the country's Old Masters, resulting in highly successful paintings.
 These included 'Beaching a Pink at Scheveningen' (National Maritime Museum, London), which he exhibited in 1855 at the Royal Academy, of which he was an Associate from 1851.
 He went on to travel in Scandinavia, Spain, North Africa and, above all, to Venice.
 In 1858, he was elected into the National Academy of Design as an Honorary Academician.

 Cooke was "particularly attracted by the Isle of Wight, and on his formative visit of 1835 he made a thorough study of its fishing boats and lobster pots; above all he delighted in the beaches strewn with rocks of various kinds, fishing tackle, breakwaters and small timber-propped jetties."

 He also had serious natural history and geological interests, being a Fellow of the Linnean Society, Fellow of the Geological Society and Fellow of the Zoological Society, and of the Society of Antiquaries.
 In the 1840s he helped his friend, the horticulturist, James Bateman fit out and design the gardens at Biddulph Grange in Staffordshire, in particular the orchids and rhododendrons.
 His geological interests in particular led to his election as Fellow of the Royal Society in 1863 and he became a Royal Academician the following year.

 In 1842 John Edward Gray named a species of boa, Corallus cookii, in Cooke's honor.

 In January 1864, Cooke donated £200 to the Royal National Lifeboat Institution (RNLI) towards the provision of a lifeboat at in Kent.
 The first boat to be stationed there, in service from 1865 to 1887, was named Van Kook at his request.